Inorganic Chemistry (KJE220)

 • Compulsory attendance at laboratory

-Obligatory activities must be authorised to access the written exams.
+Compulsory activities must be approved to access the written exam.

 Course teacher(s)